King Dough Brings Fresh Flavors to Holy Cross

 Patrons at the bar in King Dough’s alcove

-In addition to creating an attractive, welcoming neighborhood space, the Sweets believe that it is worthwhile to invest in fresh, locally-grown and produced ingredients, a family-friendly environment, and competitive employee salaries, all while keeping meals affordable.
+In addition to creating an attractive, welcoming neighborhood space, the Sweets believe that it is worthwhile to invest in fresh, locally-grown and produced ingredients, top quality equipment like that seen on rmachinery.com, a family-friendly environment, and competitive employee salaries, all while keeping meals affordable.
 King Dough buys most of its produce from a community garden in Bloomington and offers vegan and gluten-free versions of its classic dishes.
 Mindful of the families that King Dough caters to, Adam says “We want to offer things that aren’t overly processed and that are as fresh as possible, along with a place where Mom and Dad can have a cocktail while kids are watching cartoons,” to which Alicia adds, “Kids are brutally honest if they don’t like something, and in Bloomington, King Dough is what they know and love, so we hope that King Dough will be a welcome addition to the neighborhood for families at our Indianapolis location just like it is in Bloomington.”

 Concerning prices, the Sweets estimate that a group of six can be fed for under $30, assuming that they are sharing pizza.
 Orders of cheeseburgers, fresh pasta, gelato, salads, and beverages that King Dough will cost a few dollars more per person, but no more than what is standard of most family restaurants.